 In this interview, Julian tells us that he was a longtime fan of the game since his childhood.
 The first idea to create a Commodore Amiga version of this game dates back to 1986, but the project began in earnest only in late 1988 / early 1989, during the teams’ “Abitur” (German A-levels) time at school.
 (Yes, Infernal Byte Systems was a very young games development startup, in every sense of the word!).

 Julian did something bold – he just called Dani Bunten (then Dan Bunten) at home to pitch his project.
 In his talk, Dani disclosed to him that there was already an unfinished 16-bit version of M.U.L.E. for the Commodore Amiga and Atari ST developed, created by A.J.
 Redmer’s team in 1987, with the Atari ST version already playable.
 However, Electronic Arts decided to shelf this project again due to the Atari ST’s low market share and thus commercial un-viability.
-Why the Commodore Amiga version of A.J.
-Redmer’s design was not pursued at that time remains a mystery in the dark parts of M.U.L.E. history – hopefully, someday to be revealed by A.J.
-Redmer himself?
+The reason why the Commodore Amiga version of A.J.
+Redmer’s design was not pursued at that time was quite unglamorous – lack of time – as AJ revealed in his 2023 interview with WoM.

 But back to Dani.
 Dani herself was not working on anything M.U.L.E. related at this time, so she got Julian into contact with Electronic Arts, who – according to Dani – had the rights to the game at that time anyway.

 People who are deep into the history of M.U.L.E. remember reports that in 1993, Dani Bunten was at odds with EA and left the development contract for Son of M.U.L.E. (a M.U.L.E. sequel for the Sega Genesis / Mega Drive) because EA “insisted to add guns and bombs” to the gameplay.